Conair94/Lifetime-Mahjong-Performance/README.md

 # Lifetime-Mahjong-Performance
-Every friday I play mahjong with my friends for penny a point stakes.
+Most fridays I play mahjong with my friends for penny a point stakes.
 Here is out lifetime performance and payout data.

 ## Rules
 We play MCR rules with a few house rules that add some scoring rules